Lecanicephaloidea

 Lecanicephaloidea is an order of tapeworms of the subclass Cestoda.
 Species in the order consist of intestinal parasites of elasmobranch fishes.

 Anatomy

 The order is distinguished in that the scolex consists of two parts.
 The lower half forms a neck bearing four small suckers.
 The upper half is either globular or tentacle-bearing, and shows glandular structures.
 The anatomy of the order is similar to that of the Proteocephaloidea.

+Taxonomy

+The order currently contains the following families, according to WoRMS:

+Additionally, the order contains the following accepted incertae sedis genera:

+The order additionally contains several genera that are considered to be taxa inquirenda: